 Linamar Corporation in Asheville, NC

-Global parts manufacturer brings many jobs to Asheville, TN.
+Global parts manufacturer brings several jobs to Asheville, NC

 The Canadian firm took over a former Volvo plant in south Asheville.
 After some retooling, the facility now produces precision-machined components to customers of Linamar’s Industrial, Commercial and Energy Group.